Community Banking Program

 Glacier Bank: Meagan Minas (left) with VP Jill Jacobsen and bank president Bob Nystuen.

 In summer 2017, eight interns were placed with Montana banks.

 Six of the 2017 summer interns with advisor, Tim Harvey.

-Photos of the students at their internships this summer:
+Photos of the students at their internships, summer 2017: